Conjugate Heat Transfer for Turbulent Channel Flow

 In this tutorial, you will learn how to:

-Couple NekRS to MOOSE for Conjugate Heat Transfer (CHT) for turbulent flow in a Tri-Structural Isotropic (TRISO) fuel unit cell
+Couple NekRS to MOOSE for CHT for turbulent flow in a Tri-Structural Isotropic (TRISO) fuel unit cell

 Couple NekRS to MOOSE for solving NekRS in non-dimensional form